nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

+**Issues with Cloud**

-We spend a lot of time figuring out how to use the cloud properly or more accurately how to train with vertix ai, most we had issues with accessing secrets and configs.
+We spent a lot of time figuring out how to use the cloud properly or more accurately how to train with vertex ai, most of which we had issues with accessing secrets and configs.
+This was very frustrating, also as debugging was difficult and long winded.
+Firstly changes were made in the code/cloudbuild, which meant a new image had to be created and uploaded to the artifact registry, this makes debugging a slow task.

+**Issues with Docker**

 We also had some issues with docker, as in the end we used docker quite extensively.
-We had images for training and devolopment, using the train image as a base image.
+We had images for training and development, using the train image as a base image.
 We also spent time implementing devcontainer, which made some things easier, but also makes "start up" more costly.

-Most our issues stemmed from getting one tool to work correctly and smoothly with another tool.
+**Issues with Pre-commit/gitflow**

+We didn't really have issues implementing pre-commits and gitflow, however had some annoyances with how it slowed us down.
+We would have to wait quite a while for tests to run, slowing down development speed.
+Perhaps we should have considered when these tests should have been implemented, it seems it may have been smarter to wait until the majority of initial features were implemented.
+However then we would have to spend time checking that all features are tested (but coverage should help with this).

 ### Question 31